abhibisht1005/pythonAST/README.md

 ## Features

-- Lexical analysis (tokenization) of Python code
+- Lexical analysis (tokenization) of Python code.
-- Parsing of tokens into an AST (Abstract Syntax tree)
+- Parsing of tokens into an AST using Top Down parsing (Abstract Syntax tree)
 - Support for basic Python syntax including:
   - Variable declarations and assignments
   - Function definitions